On Eigenvalue Generic Properties of the Laplace-Neumann Operator: The existence result

-Hence we need to show that each $\mathcal{D}_m$ are open and dense.
-The open-ness is quite straightforward, and it follows directly from Proposition \ref{tcaln}.
-The denseness is a consequence of Theorem \ref{thmExistence}. \end{proof}
+Hence we need to prove that each $\mathcal{D}_j$ are open and dense.
+The openness is quite straightforward, and it follows directly from Lemma~\ref{tcaln}, while the denseness is a consequence of Theorem~\ref{thm1}. \end{proof}